dessalines/essays/recipes/beer_brewing.md

 - Cool in ice bath or fridge to 59-68 deg.
 - Aerate / stir / splash a lot.
 - Pour in yeast.
 - Swirl it.
-Stir occasionally.
-Leave for 2-3 days before pitching into wort.
+Stir, shake it occasionally.
+Leave for 1 day before pitching into wort.

 ### Ferment